 Almost all online survey websites only offer very small cash sums for their most popular surveys, ranging in the region of 20p to £4, whilst others will pay in online ‘points’ which can then be exchanged for gift vouchers.
 More valuable surveys can pay up to £10 but are much harder to come by and can take a longer time to complete.

 Also be aware that you’re usually obliged to earn a minimum amount before withdrawing money to your bank account.
-For example, one of the best-known opinion websites in the UK – YouGov – requires you to earn 5000 points before you can withdraw the standard £50.
-If you look out for first-hand customer reviews, you’ll see it takes around one year of completing surveys to hit this tally.
+For example, one of the best-known opinion websites in the UK – YouGov – requires earning 5000 points before you can withdraw the standard £50.
+From reading first-hand customer reviews of the company, you’ll see it takes around one year of completing surveys to hit this tally.